ynput/OpenPype/website/docs/artist_ftrack.md

 ## Application launch (best case scenario)
 1. Make sure OpenPype is running and you passed [Login to Ftrack](#login-to-ftrack-module-in-openpype-best-case-scenario) guide

-2. Open web browser and go to your studio Ftrack web page *(e.g. https://mystudio.ftrackapp.com/)*
+2. Open Web browser and go to your studio Ftrack web page *(e.g. https://mystudio.ftrackapp.com/)*

-3. Locate the task on which you want to run the application
+3. Locate the task to run the application on.

 4. Display actions for the task
     ![ftrack-login-3](assets/ftrack/ftrack-login_60.png)

 5. Select application you want to launch
-    - application versions may be grouped to one action in that case press the action to reveal versions to choose *(like Maya in the picture)*, only applications permitted to the particular project are appeared.
+    - application versions may be grouped to one action.
+In that case, press the action to reveal versions to choose from *(like Maya in the picture)*, only applications permitted on the particular project will appear.
     ![ftrack-login-3](assets/ftrack/ftrack-login_71-small.png)

-6. Work
+6. Start working ;)

 ---